We’ve all been there. Stood in the kitchen at a house party, you get asked the inevitable.

 Cue a circle of blank expressions, a few tentative nods and a quick change of conversation as thoughts head back to the table of sausage rolls and vol-au-vents.
 But it’s a good question.
 The braver party-goer may take the step of enquiring “Yes – but what does a wealth manager actually do?
 What is wealth management?”

 Allow me to explain.
 Wealth comes in many forms – so a wealth manager has a diverse job.
 Clients will come to a wealth manager, like Porte Brown, for assistance with anything from property, investments, pensions, trusts and insurance through to more complex accumulations of wealth.
 In most cases, the client’s wealth is made up from a variety of the above.

 It’s down to the wealth manager to ensure that all the client’s assets are managed collectively and effectively.

 So Who Is The Right Wealth Manager for You?

 In order to find the answer, you need to ask a few questions.
 Not only of the wealth managers but of yourself too.
 First and foremost, does your wealth manager need to be local?
 Here in the twenty-first century, communications and technology have made the world a more convenient place and face-to-face business is less of a necessity and so you might be able to use top-rated wealth managers from around the world.

 It doesn’t matter where your wealth manager is based if they are the right choice for you.

 Discuss the typical type of client with which the wealth manager usually deals.
 Are they a good match for you?
 What are your expectations?
 Do you think this particular wealth manager will meet them?

 Find out what the plans are at the wealth management company should something happen to your wealth manager.
-Is there a succession plan in place?
-You should feel comfortable that there are more people in the business to cover for holidays, sickness or should something unforeseen occur.
+Is there a business succession plan in place?
+If not, you might as well contact companies like KeyPersonInsurance.com to make sure that your company does not suffer any financial crisis in the face of such uncertainties.
+You should feel comfortable that there are more people in the business to cover for holidays, sickness, or should something unforeseen occur.